-Royal Caribbean does have a few restrictions such as:
+Royal Caribbean cruises do have a few restrictions such as:

-As long as you are wearing clothes, you’ll be fine!
-Some cruise lines do have rules about not having any fancy dress/costume dress onboard but Royal Caribbean doesn’t have this as a rule.
-If you were wearing a t-shirt with an offensive slogan you probably would be asked to get changed but that is about it.
+Note: If you were wearing a t-shirt with an offensive slogan you probably would be asked to get changed – but that is about it.

 What Is The Evening Dress Code on Royal Caribbean Cruises?

-The dress code for formal nights is as below:
+The dress code for formal nights is as follows:

-Men: The minimum requirement for men on formal nights is that men are meant to wear a collared shirt and smart trousers.
+Men: The minimum requirement for men on formal nights is that men should wear a collared shirt and smart trousers.
 A tie isn’t necessary.
 Jeans/trainers would not be allowed on formal nights.
-Chinos would be acceptable as long as these are smart.
+Chinos would be acceptable as long as they are smart.

 Women: Any smart dress or trousers/blouse combination would be acceptable.
 Don’t worry particularly about the length if you do decide to wear a dress or skirt.
 As long as the dress/skirt isn’t particularly short it would be acceptable.
 It isn’t a requirement to wear a full-length gown although many do.

 Royal Caribbean cruises also have smart casual nights.
-I like to think of these as a halfway between formal and casual nights.
-The dress code is similar to that that you might wear to a restaurant at home.
+I like to think of these as halfway between formal and casual nights.
+The clothes I wear are similar to that that I might wear to a restaurant at home.

 Smart Casual Nights